john-itcsolutions/cheirrs/README.md

 but it requires you to provide a basic one-device/screen initial file for nvidia to work on).

 It is recommended to disable the X11 Server (the normal Window System and Manager) as you perform the following reboot.
-This involves the normal 'sudo reboot' but as the computer comes back up, you need to tap the <Esc> key continually until you open the bootloader (Grub) menu.
-You need to select the 'Advanced options' item with arrow key down one and <enter>, then <e> (to edit) at the top kernel entry in the menu.
-Then at the file revealed, you arrow down to the line beginning with "linux", hit the <end> key, and enter <nomodprobe> without the brackets after a space from the end of the existing line.
+This involves the normal 'sudo reboot' but as the computer comes back up, you need to tap the `Esc` key continually until you open the bootloader (Grub) menu.
+You need to select the 'Advanced options' item with arrow key down one and `Enter`, then `e` (to edit) at the top kernel entry in the menu.
+Then at the file revealed, you arrow down to the line beginning with "linux", hit the `end` key, and enter `nomodprobe` without the brackets after a space from the end of the existing line.
 Then hit F10 and the system will reboot into a non-X-server (vesa-driven) mode such that the NVIDIA driver will not be blocked by the X11 server, as you install the NIVIDIA/CUDA software.
 The quality of screen experience obtainable on the vesa system is definitely inferior to that available using the normal X server, however the performance is restored after the next reboot, until you repeat the above "nomodeset" kernel parameter setting procedure.

 `sudo reboot`